Image: Yoji Ookata

 Topolinguistics: A Science for Spatial Dialogue

-Space is the medium on which so much of our communication relies, there is a tremendous opportunity to study its use with the same rigor and structure applied to written and verbal communication.
+Space is the medium on which so much of our communication relies, there is a tremendous opportunity to study its use with the same rigour and structure applied to written and verbal communication.

 When we want to describe a completely failed attempt at communication we could describe it as like “talking to a wall”.
 The phrase exists in so many languages that we might begin to wonder why our buildings are the primary example of bad communicators?